 The forklift Gary drove was not one of the cute little compact models you see on warehouse floors.
 Oh, no. Each of this forklift’s tires was a little over six feet tall.
 One day, I had driven a customer from the office out to the back of the Ford section (“T” above) to retrieve a bumper, a hood and some other unwieldy parts he’d removed from an older Mustang or something.
 We got into one of the yard cars—the blue Ford LTD with the electrical system so screwed up you had to turn on the headlamps and push in the cigarette lighter to start it, then turn off the headlamps or else the starter would keep trying to spin after the engine had started—and off we went to the Ford section.
 We’d just put the last part into what remained of the back seat when the engine stalled.
 Outta gas.
 No matter, I had a walkie talkie with me.
 I radioed in for someone to please bring a can of gas out to the Ford section, and the call was acknowledged.
 Customer and I waited in the front seat of the car.

-That Ford wasn’t the only screwed-up yard car.
+That Ford wasn’t the only raggedy yard car.
 Not by a long shot.
-The granddaddy of them all was a gray ’82ish Buick Skylark.
-That car had a million miles on it, and its exhaust smelt of inscrutable evil (seriously, it was not a smell any car on this planet should ever put out).
-All of us tried—unsuccessfully—to kill it.
+The granddaddy of them all was a gray ’82ish Buick Skylark 4-door.
+That car had a million miles on it, and its exhaust smelt of unspeakable evil (seriously, it was not a smell any car on this planet should ever put out).
+All of us tried to kill it; all of us failed.
 Dan usually drove that one.
 Then there was the short-lived ’77 Toyota, which I hated.
-There was something wrong with the carburetor, so while the engine ran fairly well, it would not idle.
-This was especially problematic because the car had a manual transmission, necessitating a tapdance on the pedals to keep the car running and go and stop with some semblance of safety.
+There was something the matter with its carburetor; the engine ran fairly well, but would not idle.
+The car had a manual transmission, necessitating a tapdance on the pedals to keep the car running and go and stop with some semblance of safety.
 One day I was sent up the hill to Svigel’s (area “Z”) to pick something up.
 I’d had enough of the Toyota.
-I got in it, managed to tapdance it out of the yard and onto the dirt road, and got it up to about 10 mph.
+I got in it, managed to tapdance it out the yard and onto the dirt road, and got it up to about 10 mph.
 I floored the clutch, put the transmission in 5th gear, floored the accelerator and slooowwwwwwwly eased out the clutch.
 The engine raced, the car crawled, the clutch cooked.
 I did make it to the top of the hill, but there was a wretched smell of fried steel on the wind.
 The car did not make it back down the hill.
 There was a steady enough supply of incoming yard cars that one more or less didn’t make any difference on any given day.
 My favorite was a sky blue ’77 Volaré (or maybe Aspen) coupe.
-It had a Slant 6 engine, my favourite kind, that ran well and a 3-on-the-tree.
+It had a nice runner of a Slant 6 engine, my favourite kind, and a 3-on-the-tree.
 It was perfectly serviceable and quite presentable, and really too nice to be a yard car, but that’s what it was until one of the other staffers decided it had to die and left it in the crushing area (“J”).

 Working at the yard also afforded me more-or-less first crack at parts off incoming cars.
 I was heavy into Mopar A-bodies, and scored some choice bits including two more aluminum Slant-6s.
 But the realities of the place called for prompt pickup of plucked parts; I waited a day or an hour too long and the 3.23 drum-to-drum 8¾” rear axle assembly I’d ordered yanked from a Duster or somesuch went missing.